 The business has a comprehensive understanding of the types of risks workers may be exposed to and actively seeks ways to identify where those risks may be present.

-The business actively looks for emerging health and safety risks in similar industries, and participates in industry forums or groups where risk management practices and controls applicable to their work are shared.
+The business actively looks for emerging health and safety risks in similar industries.